 Visitors will find a growing collection of photos of early days, early pioneers and enterprises that formed the now-incorporated City (1946) from a Mexican land grant of 1840.
 Artifacts from the no longer extant adobes are on display, as well as items representative of the European, Chinese, Filipino, Swiss-Italian, Japanese, Mexican, Portuguese, Spanish cultures arriving as the Native Americans, the Chumash, ebbed.

-A reference (non-circulating) library holds 124 volumes of area history from old autos to shipwrecks, to Tequila!
+A reference (non-circulating) library nearly 200 volumes of area history from old autos to shipwrecks, to Tequila!

 Items are available for purchase!